jesse-flores/Handwritten-Digit-Recognition-with-a-Neural-Network/README.md

 - **Model Training:** Includes a `train` executable to build and save the neural network model using the MNIST dataset.
 - **Flexible:** Built with standard C++ and SFML, making it portable.

+## Next Steps

+As can be seen and tested, this model is not accurate.
+Data is overfitting and the model can't fully generalize yet.

 ## Project Structure

     root/